The Elusive Muonic WIMP: Experimental constraints

 In order to obtain an estimation of the limits imposed by the existing searches at the LHC, we confront the most promising channel of the model, $3\mu$+${E}^{\mathrm{miss}}_T$, with the collection of LHC analyses implemented in the Public Analysis Database (PAD) of {\tt MadAnalysis5}~\cite{Conte:2014zja,Dumont:2014tja,Conte:2018vmg}.
 We also include the limits coming from the $2\mu$+${E}^{\mathrm{miss}}_T$ channel since in the model we are considering its cross section increases with $g_{\chi}$ and then it is interesting to test if there is some regime in which it gives better exclusion bounds than the $3\mu$+${E}^{\mathrm{miss}}_T$ mode.
 The signals of both channels were simulated with {\tt MadGraph 3.1.1}~\cite{Alwall:2014hca} using an implementation of the model in UFO format obtained with {\tt Feynrules}~\cite{Alloul:2013bka}.
 The parton shower and hadronization were carried out with {\tt Pythia 8.2}~\cite{Sjostrand:2014zea}, while a fast detector simulation is performed inside {\tt MadAnalysis5} by {\tt Delphes 3}~\cite{deFavereau:2013fsa}.
-In Fig.~\ref{figPAD} we show the exclusion limits arising from the most restrictive search of the PAD along with the bounds imposed by the CCFR neutrino experiment and the latest measurements of the muon magnetic moment at Fermilab.
+In Fig.~\ref{figPAD} we show the exclusion limits in the mass range $(200-500)\;{\rm GeV}$~\footnote{This range reflects the fact that $Z'$ masses lower than the $Z$ boson mass have been already studied in the literature (see, for instance,~\cite{Dror:2017nsg,Ismail:2017fgq}).
+In addition, we will show in Section~\ref{sec:mucoll} that the analysis of the decay $Z' \rightarrow ZZ$ (with both $Z$ bosons produced on shell) in a muon collider would be crucial in order to probe the anomalous nature of the model.
+Accordingly, $m_{Z'}$ = 200 GeV is simply taken as a reference lower value.
+The upper limit of $500\;\mathrm{GeV}$ is chosen \textit{a posteriori} given that the collider searches loose sensitivity.} arising from the most restrictive search of the PAD along with the bounds imposed by the CCFR neutrino experiment and the latest measurements of the muon magnetic moment at Fermilab.
 We show two representative cases: $g_{\chi}=0$ (left panel) and $g_{\chi}\neq 0 $ with $\mathrm{BR}_{\mathrm{inv}}=0.6$ and $z_{\chi}=0.01$.
 For the latter we also include limits from indirect detection and relic density.
 The most restrictive limit for the $2\mu +E^{\mathrm{miss}}_T$ channel corresponds to the inclusive signal region SR\_SF\_1J with $m_{T2}>160$ GeV of the ATLAS search for electroweakinos and sleptons in the $2\ell+{E}^{\mathrm{miss}}_T$ channel~\cite{Araz:2020dlf,ATLAS:2019lff}.
 For the $3\mu$+${E}^{\mathrm{miss}}_T$ mode the most constraining bound is obtained with the signal region A44 of the CMS search for electroweakinos in multileptons final states~\cite{cms_sus_16_039,CMS:2017moi}.
 As can be seen from Fig.~\ref{figPAD}, none of these bounds are competitive with those arising from the trident diagrams and the muon anomalous magnetic moment.
 Regarding the comparison between the $2\mu$+${E}^{\mathrm{miss}}_T$ and $3\mu$+${E}^{\mathrm{miss}}_T$ signatures, we see that the latter provides the stronger limits as expected.
 However, the opening of the DM decay mode of the $Z'$ slightly improves the limit provided by the $2\mu$+${E}^{\mathrm{miss}}_T$ and at the same time worsens the $3\mu$+${E}^{\mathrm{miss}}_T$ bound.
 This is also expected due to the behavior of the corresponding cross sections when the decay channel $Z'\to \chi\bar{\chi}$ is available.
 Nevertheless, the gap between the exclusion limits is still significant and we have checked that they become comparable only when $\mathrm{BR}_{\mathrm{inv}}$ is as large as 0.9.
 For this reason we will focus exclusively on the $3\mu$+${E}^{\mathrm{miss}}_T$ signature in what follows.